Puneethkumarck/kafka-playground/README.md

  - location - location from where he logged in
  - channel - to identify from which channel he has logged in (mobile,desktop,tablet etc)
  - device - device from which he has logged in
- - loginCount - sequnece number
+ - loginCount - sequence number

 RUN
 ===